darshil0/darshil-portfolio-2026/README.md

 ## Overview

-This is a production-ready personal portfolio for **Darshil Shah**, a Global Healthcare QA Leader and AI-driven Testing Engineer.
-It is built with React 19, Vite, and Tailwind CSS, and it deploys automatically to GitHub Pages through GitHub Actions.
-Vite’s static deployment guidance and GitHub Pages’ publishing model support this type of workflow, and relative links are recommended in repository markdown files for portability. [docs.github](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-readmes)
+This is a production-ready personal portfolio for **Darshil Shah**, a Global Healthcare QA Leader and AI-driven Testing Engineer with 14+ years of experience.
+It is built with React 19, Vite, and Tailwind CSS, and deploys automatically to GitHub Pages through GitHub Actions.

-## Recent Enhancements
+## Recent Fixes (2026-05-25)

-- **Centralized assistant data**: Moved AI Assistant content into `src/constants/assistantData.js` to improve scalability and maintainability.
-- **Global error handling**: Added an `ErrorBoundary` component for graceful fallback UI during component-level failures.
-- **Expanded project metadata**: Added richer technical and functional details for major repositories, including ATLAS Strategic Matrix, Customer Support Agent, and AI Evaluation QA.
-- **Jules AI Assistant**: Added a menu-driven AI voice assistant that provides repository-specific guidance and personal background context.
+- **Test hook sync**: Corrected stale `10+ years` string in `index.html` test-hook div to `14+ years`, resolving a `tests/content.test.js` assertion failure.
+- **Tailwind border radius**: Restored missing `2xl` and `3xl` radius keys and corrected `full` from `0.75rem` to `9999px` in `tailwind.config.js`, fixing visual breakage across 70+ component instances.
+- **Assistant data sync**: Updated `assistantData.personal.background` from "over 10 years" to "over 14 years" to match all other surfaces (metadata, README, UI).

 ## Repository Structure